ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models.md

----
-title: 'World Models'
-date: 2019-12-21
-categories:
-  - Python, Machine Learning, Reinforcement Learning
-excerpt: Re.

----

-## Vision

-A Variational Autoencoder (VAE) forms the vision of the World Models agent.

-The VAE is used to provide a compressed representation of the environment observation $x$ as a latent space $z$.

-The VAE is a likelihood maximization model - maximizing the joint probability of an image $x$ and a latent state $z$:

-$$P(x,z)$$

-### Generative models

-The VAE is generative - learning the joint distribution over all variables $P(x, y)$.

-Generative models learn the data generating process.
-This can be directly contrasted with disciminative models, which learn simpler conditional probability $P(y \mid x)$ (the probability of $y$ given $x$).

-Learning the joint distribution is allows generative models to generate.

-## VAE structure

-The VAE is formed of three components - an encoder, a latent space and a decoder.

 ### Encoder

 The primary function of the encoder is **recognition**.
 The encoder is responsible for recognizing and encoding hidden **latent variables**.
-Latent variables are hidden.
-For a given sample $x$ we don't know the values of the latent variables.
+Latent variables are hidden - for a given sample $x$ we don't know the values of the latent variables.
 We don't even need to confirm that they exist!

-In the `Car-Racing-v0` environment, latent variables could be if the car is off the track, or if the track is bending.
+In the `Car-Racing-v0` environment, possible latent variables could be if the car is off the track, or if the track is bending.

-The encoder is built from convolutional blocks that map from the input image ($x$) (60 x 80 x 3) to statistics (means & variances) of the latent space.

-Constraining the size of the latent space (length 32) is how auto-encoders learn an efficient compression of images.
-The VAE takes this one step further (see below).

-The statistics parameterized by the encoder are used to form a distribution over the latent space - formed from indepedent Gaussians.
+The encoder in a VAE maps from a sample $x$ to a **distribution** over the latent space.
+The latent space distribution is one indepedent Gaussian for each dimension of the latent space.
+The VAE uses a latent space size of 32.
+This means the encoder outputs 64 numbers - two statistics (mean & variance) per latent space dimension.
 Enforcing a Gaussian prior over the latent space will limit how expressive our latent space distribution is, but improves it's robustness.

+The encoder is built from convolutional blocks that map from the input image ($x$) (60 x 80 x 3) to statistics of the latent space (length 64).
+A latent space $z$ can be sampled from this distribution.

 $$z \sim P(z \mid x)$$

 $$z \sim P(N(\mu, \sigma))$$

-We can sample from this latent space distribution.
+Constraining the size of the latent space (length 32) is how auto-encoders are forced to learn an efficient compression of images.
+All of the information needed to reconstruct a sample $x$ must exist in only numbers!

 Once a latent space has been sampled, the decoder uses deconvolutional blocks to reconstruct the original image $x$ into $x'$.

-This the basic structure of a VAE:
-- encode an image into a distribution over a low dimensional latent space
-- sample a latent space $z \sim p(z)$
-- decode the sampled latent space into a reconstructed image $x \sim p(x \mid z)$

-We can rewrite the joint probability of our VAE as (check)

-$p(x,y) = p(x \mid z)p(z)$

-$z \sim p(z)$

-$x' \sim p(x \mid z)$

-Note that this describes only the latent space and encoder - we don't need the encoder to generate new images (only to train).
-Note that we can generate new images by following only steps 1 & 2.
+In the World Models agent, we don't use the reconstruction for control - we are interested in the lower dimensional latent space representation $z$.
+It is more useful for control.

 ### Training the VAE

-Before we detail the specific contributions of the VAE, it is worth reflecting on what properties we want from a generative model:
+Before we detail the specific contributions of the VAE, it is worth reflecting on what properties we want from a generative model in general:
 - high quality reconstructions
 - ability to sample new images
 - continuous and dense latent space
+- meaningful interpolation

+When it comes to the World Models VAE, we are particularly interested in the quality of the latent space.

 High quality reconstructions mean that the VAE has learnt an efficient encoding of a given sample image $x$.